Harvey Weinstein timeline: How the scandal unfolded

 - Weinstein takes legal action against his former company after his lawyer alleges The Weinstein Company has denied requests for documents to defend himself from allegations.

-- The Sopranos actress Annabella Sciorra accuses Weinstein of forcing himself into her apartment and raping her in 1992.
+- The Sopranos actress Annabella Sciorra accuses Weinstein of forcing himself into her apartment and raping her in the early 1990s.

-- Actress Daryl Hannah also comes forward and alleges that Weinstein tried to force himself into her hotel room and repeatedly sexually harassed her during promotion of Kill Bill and its sequel.
+- Actress Daryl Hannah alleges that Weinstein tried to force himself into her hotel room and repeatedly sexually harassed her during the promotion of Kill Bill and its sequel.

 - Actress Rose McGowan claims she turned down a $1m (£760,000) offer from Harvey Weinstein in exchange for her silence.

 - The New York Times reports on new allegations made against Weinstein dating from the 1970s when he was a concert promoter in Buffalo, New York.

 - The Producers Guild of America bans Weinstein for life.
 It says the "unprecedented" step reflects the seriousness with which it regards reports of his "reprehensible" conduct".